JackHidary/quantumcomputingbook/README.md

-# Online Site for Quantum Computing: A Practical Approach
+# Online Site for Quantum Computing: An Applied Approach

 Welcome to the online site for Quantum Computing: A Practical Approach published by Springer.